John Starr Cooke: Tepoztlan, 1967-1976

 By the 1970s the mysterious burn on Cooke's shoulder, despite coming and going over the years, remained an open sore.
 He had previously travelled to the US for two unsuccessful operations to have it closed up, where the ailment was diagnosed as skin cancer.
 On a third occasion he was told the wound was too deep for surgery and that nothing more could be done.
 In due course, the cancer would cut through an artery in his neck and he would bleed to death.

-In 1971 Cooke denounced Timothy Leary.

 Cooke continued to practice magic and to teach ONE consciousness, attracting new students as well as old.
 Michael Bowen paid a final visit in 1973.
 In 1974, Rosalind Sharpe Wall issued the ONE Ouija session transcripts as "The Word of One".

 As John grew weaker, Alice went down to Mexico to care for him.

 In early 1976 Cooke became the basis of a film Prophecy of the Royal Maze, which showed him doing a New Tarot reading for the Aquarian Age.
 By this time he was in great pain from a swollen hand caused by the cancer in his shoulder moving down his arm.
 He saw a preliminary version of the film a few nights before he died but the film was not completed for another year.

 Cooke died August 21, 1976, aged 56.

 Prophesy of the Royal Maze was released 21 June 1978 and screened in Los Angeles, San Francisco, New York, London, and Honolulu.